 John Fung, MD, PhD, Professor of Surgery; Chief, Section of Transplant Surgery; Co-Director, Transplant Institute

 Associate Professor of Surgery

-Piotr Witkowski, MD, PhD, Associate Professor of Surgery; Director, Pancreatic and Islet Transplant Program
+Piotr Witkowski, MD, PhD, Associate Professor of Surgery; Director, Pancreatic Islet Transplant and Abdominal Transplant Fellowship Programs

 Assistant Professor of Surgery